 Sony has assigned CS Officers to coordinate customer service operations in markets around the world where its products are sold.
-Under the guidance and supervision of the Corporate Executive in charge of Product Quality and Safety, and of regional headquarters, Sony has also introduced a set of Key Performance Indicators (KPIs) - including improvement in rate of repair completion within a predetermined period of time - and, with the aim of enhancing customer service quality on a global level, has established a network of bases through which it provides services tailored to the needs of local customers.
+Under the guidance and supervision of the Corporate Executive in charge of Product Quality and Safety, and of regional headquarters, Sony has also introduced a set of key performance indicators - including improvement in rate of repair completion within a predetermined period of time.
+With the aim of enhancing customer service quality on a global level, Sony has also established a network of bases through which it provides services tailored to the needs of local customers.